kb100/signal-authenticator/README.md

 ```
 signal-auth-opt-in
 ```
-which will ask them for their phone number and create the necessary `.signal_authenticator` file in their home directory.
+which will ask the user for the phone number to RECEIVE tokens at.
+This will create the necessary
+`.signal_authenticator` file in the user's home directory.

 Now the user's two-factor authentication is enabled, and it should look something like: